Nonasymptotic analysis of adaptive and annealed Feynman-Kac particle models: Interacting simulated annealing models

 In the case where $\eta$ is highly multimodal, it is difficult to sample from it directly.
 As an example, classic MCMC methods tend to get stuck in local modes for very long times.
 As a result, they converge to their equilibrium $\eta$ only on unpractical time-scales.
 To overcome this problem, a common solution is to approximate the target distribution $\eta$ with a sequence of measures $\eta_0, \ldots , \eta_n$ with density

-where $\displaystyle{ (\beta_k)_{0 \leq k \leq n} }$ is a sequence of number increasing from $0$ to $1$, so that $\eta_0$ is the prior distribution of density $p(x)$, easy to sample, and the terminal measure $\eta_{n}$ is the target distribution $\eta$ (see for instance~\cite{Bertrand,Giraud-RB,Minvielle,Neal}).
-If we take $V:= x \mapsto - \log(p(y \mid x))$ and $m(dx) := p(x) dx$, then the $\eta_k$ coincide with the Boltzmann-Gibbs measures $\mu_{\beta_k}$ defined in (\ref{def-mes-Gibbs}).
-In this context, IPS methods arise as being a relevant approach, especially if $\eta$ is multimodal, since the use of a large number of particles allows to cover several modes simultaneously. \\ The normalizing constant $\gamma_n(1)$ coincide with the marginal likelihood $p(y)$.
-Computing this constant is another central problem in model selection arising in hidden Markov chain problems and Bayesian statistics.\\
+where $ { (\beta_k)_{0 \leq k \leq n} }$ is a sequence of number increasing from $0$ to $1$, so that $\eta_0$ is the prior distribution of density $p(x)$, easy to sample, and the terminal measure $\eta_{n}$ is the target distribution~$\eta$ (see, for instance, \cite{Bertrand,Giraud-RB,Minvielle,Neal}).
+If we take $V:= x \mapsto- \log(p(y \mid x))$ and $m(\mathrm{d}x):= p(x) \,\mathrm{d}x$, then the $\eta_k$ coincide with the Boltzmann--Gibbs measures $\mu_{\beta_k}$ defined in (\ref{def-mes-Gibbs}).
+In this context, IPS methods arise as being a relevant approach, especially if $\eta$ is multimodal, since the use of a large number of particles allows to cover several modes simultaneously.

+The normalizing constant $\gamma_n(1)$ coincide with the marginal likelihood $p(y)$.
+Computing this constant is another central problem in model selection arising in hidden Markov chain problems and Bayesian statistics.

 Next, we present another important application in physics and chemistry, known as free energy estimation.
-The problem starts with an un-normalized density of the form
+The problem starts with an unnormalized density of the form

-where $H(\omega, \alpha)$ is the energy function of state $\omega$, $k$ is Boltzmann's constant, T is the temperature and $\alpha$ is a vector of system characteristics.
+where $H(\omega, \alpha)$ is the energy function of state $\omega$, $k$ is Boltzmann's constant, $T$ is the temperature and $\alpha$ is a vector of system characteristics.
 The free energy $F$ of the system is defined by the quantity

 where $z(T, \alpha)$ is the normalizing constant of the system density.
-See for instance \cite{Ceperley,Ciccotti-Hoover,Frankel-Smit} for a further discussion on these ground state energy estimation problems.\\
+See, for instance, \cite{Ceperley,Ciccotti-Hoover,Frankel-Smit} for a further discussion on these ground state energy estimation problems.

+Last, but not least, it is well known that Boltzmann--Gibbs measures' sampling is related to the problem of minimizing the potential function $V$.
+The central idea is that $\mu_{\beta}$ tends to concentrate on $V$'s minimizers as the inverse temperature $\beta$ tends to infinity.
+To be more precise, we provide an exponential concentration inequality in Lemma~\ref{lemme-conc-Gibbs}.